Italy national football team: Failure to qualify for 2026 World Cup

-In June 2025, after a 3–0 defeat against Norway in the first match of the 2026 FIFA World Cup qualifiers, Spalletti was relieved from his duties, and former 2006 World Cup champion Gennaro Gattuso took his place.
+In June 2025, after a 3–0 defeat against Norway in the first match of the 2026 FIFA World Cup qualifiers in Oslo, Spalletti was relieved from his duties, and former World Cup champion Gennaro Gattuso took his place.
 Gattuso's debut as Italy's commissario tecnico came on 5 September in a 5–0 win against Estonia.
+In November of the same year, Italy qualified for the play-offs for the third time in a row following a 4–1 home defeat to Norway.
+Italy defeated Northern Ireland 2–0 in the semi-final, but on 31 March 2026, Italy failed to qualify for the 2026 FIFA World Cup after losing away to Bosnia and Herzegovina on penalties following a 1–1 draw, marking the third straight World Cup for which they failed to qualify.
+Two days later, Gabriele Gravina resigned as President of the Italian Federation, and Buffon and Gattuso resigned as head of delegation and head coach, respectively.